grayfallstown/paro-rs/README.md

 it does not reference tauri in any way.
 If you wanted, you could use pâro with tauri alternatives or even on an actual webapp.
 Please be aware that handling state and event handling on the server for thousands of users in a webapp would require quite a few resources on the server.

+## Maintainablility

+- I plan to use pâro on multiple projects myself
+- If the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) of 1 worries you, with around 200 lines of easy code I got to say: If you can use pâro, you are already overqualified to maintain it yourself.